sillsdev/khmer-character-specification/specification.md

 *   | – Exclusive OR
 *   \+ – Cumulative AND

-Prose: Independent vowel base character is not included in this rule.
-A consonant is the base character which can be followed by a one or two Coeng consonants or Coeng independent vowels.
-What comes next is a pre-base vowel or a below vowel.
-Then there is a RegShift (aka consonant shifter) which can be followed by an above vowel, up to two above sign, a post vowel and finally a post sign.

 Note: Microsoft states ZWNJ is to be placed in between the RegShift and the AbvV to prevent the RegShift from changing its shape.
 However, its example has ZWNJ before the RegShift.

 **Open Forum**